Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 - [x] Use external URLs or APIs (make sure to provide details in submission)
 - [x] Focus on code that is performant
 - [x] Match browser compatibility to Spira’s standards
+- [x] Handle all possible error states and edge cases to provide a clear user experience
 - [x] Write code that can be reviewed by a web developer

 ### Design patterns to avoid
 - [ ] Access the global namespace of the browser
-- [ ] Using internal Spira functions or properties
+- [ ] Using internal Spira functions or properties (any not explicitly mentioned in this SpiraApps developer documentation)
+- [ ] Avoid using document or window APIs.
+Any usage may be flagged as inappropriate by Inflectra during the submission process
 - [ ] Links to or importing external libraries  (including any CDN)
 - [ ] Editing or deleting any const or helper class provided by Spira for the SpiraApp, such as the spiraAppManager
 - [ ] External links to images